City of Melbourne is making it easier for all residents to access the benefits of more affordable renewable energy, no matter where they live.

 Safety

-• Battery technologies are well proven and have an excellent safety record.
+• Community battery technologies have an excellent safety record.

-• Batteries installed as part of Power Melbourne will comply with strict electricity safety regulations.
+• Batteries installed as part of Power Melbourne comply with strict safety regulations.

 To achieve City of Melbourne’s goal of being powered 100 per cent by renewable energy by 2030, all energy users within the city require access to affordable renewable energy options to meet their electricity needs.